 It is recommended that if not already confirmed, the building should be surveyed by a qualified surveyor to establish if fire separation is adequate between escape routes and apartments.
-If the building complies with current building regulations(as it was converted after 1991) and the structure and fire separation in place, support an initial stay put policy, a common area fire detection and warning system is not required.
+If the building complies with current building regulations (as it was converted after 1991) and the structure and fire separation in place support an initial stay put policy, a common area fire detection and warning system is not required.

-accection and warming system is not required.

 Action/Recommendation Required?
 Yes

 Action Priority: Medium - 3 Months

 Q2

-Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) Unknown
+Are hidden voids appropriately enclosed and/or fire-stopped? (consider above suspended ceilings) N/A

-see Q1

 Q3

 Is there adequately fire protected service risers and/or ducts in common areas, that will restrict the spread of fire and smoke?
 N/A

 Q4

 Is compartmentation maintained in the roof space?
 Unknown

-See Q1
+See action in Q1.

 Q5

 Are electrics, including embedded meters, enclosed in fire rated construction?
 N/A

 Q6

 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?
-N/A
+Unknown

+See answer Q1.

 Q7

 Is there reasonable limitation of linings to escape routes that might promote fire spread?
 Yes

 Q8

 Are soft furnishings in common areas appropriate to limit fire N/A